 Profile

-I am a Junior Research Fellow at the University of Cambridge, working on simulations of the origin and impact of supermassive black holes.
+I am Future Leaders Fellow at the University of Edinburgh, working on simulations of the origin and impact of supermassive black holes.
 During my PhD with Adrianne Slyz and Julien Devrient at the University of Oxford, my research focused particularly on the progenitors of the first supermassive black holes, and the impact of active galactic nuclei feedback on galaxy evolution across cosmic history.
 In my first Postdoc at the Institut d'Astrophysique de Paris, I continue this line of research as well as working on the origin of cold gas in galaxy clusters.
-During my current position, I am focusing on understanding the dynamics of black holes in glaaxies, and the conditions that created the first supermassive black holes in the early Universe. full CV
+My research now focuses on understanding the dynamics of black holes in galaxies, and the conditions that created the first supermassive black holes in the early Universe.
+I am also strongly interested in black hole spin evolution. full CV

 Publications and Collaborations